fourjuaneight/blog/content/posts/march-notes.md

 Now for the more exciting stuff:
 - [Ghost Rider](https://letterboxd.com/film/ghost-rider/): Did they run out of budget for the flaming skull's dialogue?
 - [How It Ends](https://letterboxd.com/film/how-it-ends/): Nothing.
-Not a single thing —aside from the paranoid neighbor— about what happened.
+Not a single thing—aside from the paranoid neighbor—about what happened.
 I still have no idea how it ends.
 - [Tremors 1-5](https://letterboxd.com/film/tremors/): They just keep coming back.
 It's almost like they don't want to kill me.
 - [Color Out of Space](https://letterboxd.com/film/color-out-of-space/): This was an odd and pointless trip.
 - [Jumanji: The Next Level](https://letterboxd.com/film/jumanji-the-next-level/): Why is this movie so long?